-The Bachelor of Business – Logistics and Supply Chain Management consists of 24 units, including six core business units, two capstone units, eight logistics and supply chain management major units and eight electives.
+The Bachelor of Business – Logistics and Supply Chain Management consists of 24 units, including six business fundamental units, three core business practice units, seven logistics and supply chain management units and eight electives.

-Capstone units combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
+In the business practice units you combine the skills you’ll learn throughout your degree and apply them to practical scenarios to solidify your knowledge.
 You’ll collaborate with your peers and solve real business problems, giving you the confidence to step into the workforce with practical experience.

 Why study a degree in Logistics and Supply Chain Management with Swinburne Online?
 Our courses are at the forefront of industry and provide you with the practical skills to success come graduation.
 Get a taste through the course highlight below or view all units in this bachelor’s degree.View All Units

 How you'll learn